I feel like I’m a magnet for “medical horror stories.”

 And I’ve even been the subject of one or two myself.

 Any of us can suddenly find ourselves in a situation of needing help and not being able to get it.
 Or seeking out help from the sources where we have always been told we can get it, and suddenly finding out that it’s just not available.
 Or it’s not available to us.

 Last week someone I know was hospitalized with a fracture.
-The doctors recommended surgical treatment, but he did not want it because he had had bad experiences with previous surgeries (he is disabled with a weak heart, and surgery poses a significant risk of cardiac arrest for him).
+The doctors recommended surgical treatment, but he didn’t want it because he’d had bad experiences with previous surgeries (he is disabled with a weak heart, and surgery poses a significant risk of cardiac arrest for him).

-Medical staff labeled him as “refusing treatment.”
-Without his or his family’s consent, he was transferred to a substandard care facility, left unattended, without a post-care plan or pain medication, placed with indigent patients and in general, felt that he was being punished for his decision.
+Without his (or his family’s) consent, he was transferred to a substandard care facility, left unattended, without a post-care plan or pain medication, placed with indigent patients and in general, felt that he was being punished for his decision.

 What I want to know is, how would someone go about lodging a formal complaint about the unauthorized (and unethical) transfer to a substandard facility with inadequate care?

 Can they “punish” him for his lifestyle choices like this?
 I mean, regardless of his personality, doesn’t he deserve the dignity of following the system of health care he believes in?

 And then, even if we could get justice in this situation, the biggest question is, how does a person, who doesn’t want to get gobbled up by the “system” of hospitals, etc, actually GET HELP?

 I hear of this kind of situation regularly.